minhvo-dev/Data-Structures-and-Algorithms-in-CPP/README.md

 ### Inputs
 There are three main inputs that are used to benchmark, which are only integer numbers.
-- **Small keys**: Inputs that contains only a few unique keys.
+- **Small keys**: Inputs that contain only a few unique keys.
 The unique keys account for one percentage (**1%**) of the input's size.
-- **Unique keys**: Inputs that contains unique keys (no duplicate).
+- **Unique keys**: Inputs that contain unique keys (no duplicate).
 - **Normal distributed keys**: Inputs that are generated from C++ standard normal distribution generator.

-For the first two type of inputs, there are four properties that are combined with:
+For the first two types of inputs, there are four properties that are combined with:
 - **Sorted**: The list is sorted in ascending order.
 - **Reversed sorted**: The list is sorted in descending order.
 - **Almost sorted**: The list is sorted then suffled.
 The percentage of numbers that are suffled is five percentage (**5%**) of the input's size.